kevinslin/seed-xkcd/vault/xkcd.skateboarding-is-not-a-crime.md

   license: Creative Commons 2.5
 ---
 !['Arrest me, I'm a skateboarder' is an even more obnoxious variant.](https://imgs.xkcd.com/comics/skateboarding_is_not_a_crime.png)
+> "Skateboarding is Not a Crime", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[A set of lockers.
 The middle one has a sticker stuck to it proclaiming "Skateboarding is not a crime"]]